A merging of masterpieces: Vivaldi’s The Four Seasons and the Baroque magnificence of Karlskirche church. But is the concert worth the ticket?

 At the time of writing, the concert offers three seat categories.
 The top tier has the advantage of numbered seats and a position near the performers for a good view and the best sound.

 The other tiers are open seating and further back or to the sides.
-We bought the cheapest seats (category 3), because I spend all my money in coffee houses.
+We bought the cheapest seats (category 3), because I spend all my money on cake.

 Arriving early, however, meant we still found positions at the front of the tier with clear views of the stage and the church dome along with the perfect sound I mention above.